News round-up from Cornwallis

 The control work is being carried out by local community group SCOW, which originally formed to “Save Cornwallis’ Old Wharf”, but now works to help maintain and upgrade assets throughout the peninsula.
 This includes helping with such issues as removing graffiti from the wharf, communicating with Auckland Council on stormwater drain clearance and lobbying for better footpaths along Cornwallis Road.

-A sub-group of SCOW, known as the Petrelheads – due to its work in protecting the grey-faced petrel colony on the southern tip of the peninsula – is currently organises the control work, with generous financial support from The Trusts, the Waitākere Ranges Local Board and Auckland Council.
+A sub-group of SCOW, known as the Petrelheads – due to its work in protecting the grey-faced petrel colony on the southern tip of the peninsula – currently organises the control work, with generous financial support from The Trusts, the Waitākere Ranges Local Board and Auckland Council.

 Alex Duncan of the Petrelheads says they are indebted to those people who regularly check trap lines each month or so, but they are also looking for more volunteers to help with this work.
 If you are interested, you can email pestfreecornwallis@gmail.com for more information.